WDI-SEA/js-array-string-methods/readme.md

 7.)
 I made a mistake with my favorite foods.
 How can I find the index of `Donuts` and remove it? **(Hint: look up `splice`)**

 8.)
 My friends want to know what my `5`th to `10`th favorite foods are.
+How would I find these foods?

 9.)
-How would you create an object that efficiently stored the following information:
+How would you create an object that efficiently stored the following information?
+Hint: You only need one object.

 ```js
   'Moe' is 18